npflueger/npflueger.github.io/_teaching/250-25spring.md

 * Final Exam: Tuesday 5/13, 9am-noon in SCCE C101.
     * Remember to make a one-page note-sheet (front and back)!
     * The final exam will be cumulative, but will place larger emphasis on topics covered after the second midterm.
+    * A [sample exam](../42-15spring/final.pdf) / [Solutions](../42-15spring/finalsoln.pdf) from a similar course (some of these problems already appeared above as practice problems for midterm 2).
+    * Some [practice problems](exams/finalPractice.pdf) (more may be added to this list in the next couple days)